 But we’ll cut to the chase as we understand that you’ve been probably wondering what exactly you see floating around in the kombucha.
 The brown-colored, nebula-like matter that floats at the bottom of the kombucha is just a healthy by-product of the fermentation process—it’s small pieces of the aforementioned SCOBY.
 Its flavorless and completely safe to consume.

-Since kombucha goes through a fermentation process, many people assume it’s an alcoholic beverage.
+Since kombucha goes through a fermentation process, many people wonder if it tastes like alcohol.
 While the fermentation process does produce a trace amount of alcohol, similar to that of an overripe banana or sauerkraut, by law non-alcoholic beverages must contain less than 0.5% ABV.
-That means it is perfectly fine to drink a non-alcoholic kombucha, like Health-Ade, any time during the course of your day.
+That means the taste will be much different than that of alcoholic beverages and it is perfectly fine to drink kombucha at any time during the course of your day.
 Kombucha is a healthy and refreshing drink to try and incorporate into your lifestyle!

 Health-Ade produces a variety of kombucha flavors including Tropical Punch, Passion Fruit-Tangerine, Grapefruit, Cherry-Berry, Ginger-Lemon, Pomegranate, Blood Orange-Carrot-Ginger, Grape Vibes, and so many more.
 Check out our full product offerings by visiting www.health-ade.com today!